14 January 2022

 Programming in Python (beginners)online course

-During this course you will learn how to solve problems using structured programming.
-We will use the language Python, but the skills and principles taught in this course are applicable in any programming language.
-The topics covered are:
+In this course you will learn how to solve problems using structured programming.
+We will use the Python language, but the skills and principles taught in this course apply to any programming language.

 By the end of this course, students will be able to:

-• Have confidence in their ability to increase their programming knowledge through self-study;
+• Demonstrate confidence in their ability to further their programming knowledge through independent study

 - Students and PhD Students: €600